200713-dotnet/project-challenge-p1-Pyrodron/README.md

 ## store story

-as a store, i should be able do this:
+as a store, I should be able do this:

 + access the application
 + select options for order history, sales